Funding AI for Good: A Call for Meaningful Engagement: Related Work

 \section{Related Work}

-Prior HCI research on AI4SG has highlighted both the movement's intention for positive social impact and its challenges (Section~\ref{sec:rw_1}).
-Scholars have called on AI4SG practitioners to draw on lessons from previous ``tech for good'' projects, which emphasize that impactful innovations require a balance of appropriate technical capacity and deep contextual understanding (Section~\ref{sec:lens}).
-While prior work points out AI4SG's bias towards emphasizing technical capacity, our work contributes an analysis of \textit{how} this bias is instantiated across different components of funding documents, while offering concrete entry points for deeper contextual understanding.
-Despite the central role that funders play in shaping the AI4SG ecosystem, there is limited scholarship examining how funders frame AI4SG and what approaches are envisioned by funders (Section~\ref{sec:rw_3}).
-In this study, we fill this gap by examining AI4SG funding documents through the lens of existing literature on ``tech for good'' projects.
+We draw on prior HCI research on AI4SG, which has highlighted the objectives of existing funded projects to produce positive social impact, the challenges they face in achieving them, and the central role of funding agendas in shaping the AI4SG ecosystem (Section~\ref{sec:rw_1}).
+Scholars have called on AI4SG to draw on lessons from previous ``tech for good'' projects, which emphasize that impactful innovations require a balance of appropriate technical capacity and deep contextual understanding (Section~\ref{sec:lens}).
+We then draw on emerging scholarship examining grant-making and private tech companies' investment in AI4SG (Section~\ref{sec:rw_3}).
+Lastly, we draw on prior research in HCI and innovation studies that use document analysis to examine how AI is imagined in public texts, and emphasize the role of funding documents in shaping research priorities and collaboration structures (Section~\ref{document_analysis}).

+HCI has yet to systematically analyze how funding documents discursively define and construct AI4SG initiatives and the conditions under which their positive impact might be achieved.
+This study begins to address this gap by analyzing AI4SG funding documents through the lens of existing literature on ``tech for good.''
+While prior work points out funded projects' bias towards technical capacity, our work contributes an analysis of \textit{how} this bias is instantiated across some funding documents, while also identifying more balanced approaches that emphasize contextual understanding.